rockfireredmoon/meson4eclipse/README.md

 # Release History
 ## 0.0.1 (2018-1-12)
 #### System Requirements
- CDT v 8.1.0 or higher and Eclipse v 3.8.0 (Juno) or higher
+ Java 8, CDT v 8.1.0 or higher and Eclipse v 4.6.0 (Neon) or higher

 ---